kmamal/node-sdl/README.md

 Displays an image in the window.

 By default the image is displayed over the entire surface of the window.
-You can pass the optional `dstRect` parameter to set where exactly on the window to display the image.
+You may pass the optional `dstRect` parameter to set where exactly on the window to display the image.
 The rest of the window will be filled with black.

 If the dimensions of the image do not match the dimensions of the area it should be displayed in, then the image will be stretched to match.